 A less talked about option is hybrid sunscreens, which use a combination of organic and inorganic filters.
 These sunscreens combine the benefits of mineral and chemical sunscreens.
 They tend to be better tolerated by sensitive skin while being more cosmetically elegant than sunscreens with purely inorganic filters.
 Hybrid sunscreens are a great option to try out for a more blendable sunscreen that may be more suitable for sensitive skin.
-If you're looking for a derm-approved hybrid sunscreen, check out 'Screen - Apostrophe's own sunscreen that's specifically formulated for sensitive and acne-prone skin. 😌
+If you're looking for a derm-approved hybrid sunscreen, check out 'Screen - Apostrophe's own sunscreen for sensitive and acne-prone skin. 😌

 Overall, when it comes to the big “chemical vs mineral” sunscreen debate, one isn’t really better than the other.
 They each have their own set of benefits.
 At the end of the day, what matters most is finding sunscreen you love and are willing to apply every day.
 Our derms recommend looking for broad-spectrum protection of at least SPF 30.
 Regardless of which type of sunscreen you choose, don’t forget to #SlatherOn your SPF!

 What is vitamin E oil and what are the benefits of it?
 Read more to find out!Read More